 Apparently not.

-My theory, wife was absent from the auction, hubbie purchased the house (bargain price, owners divorced) and she, thinking she was moving to a Bridgeman Downs McMansion found she’d moved next door to Steve and Terri Irwin!
+My theory, wife was absent from the auction, hubbie purchased the house (bargain price, owners divorcing) and she, thinking she was moving to a Bridgeman Downs McMansion found she’d moved next door to Steve and Terri Irwin!

 They moved in, all seemed ok, but slowly a litany of complaints came our way ……